-Based upon the site survey and proposed site improvements, NRD has delineated the anticipated drainage areas to the proposed bioretention basins to calculate the required Stormwater Retention Volume (SWRv).
-Following the 30% submittal, NRD will conduct a detailed hydrologic analysis to determine the adequate sizing of the selected BMPs and associated flow control structures.
+Based upon the site survey and proposed site improvements, NRD delineated the anticipated drainage areas to the proposed dry swale to calculate the required Stormwater Retention Volume (SWRv).
+A detailed hydrologic model was developed using HydroCAD runoff modelling software.
+This model was used to verify the ability of the system to convey a 15-year design storm with acceptable velocities and ponding depths.

-The required SWRv for the proposed BMPs were calculated in accordance with the DOEE Stormwater Management Guidebook (July 2013).
+The required SWRv for the proposed BMPs was calculated in accordance with the DOEE Stormwater Management Guidebook (January 2020).
 Based upon the project location, this proposed retrofit project uses a 1.2-inch design storm for calculating the SWRv, using Equation 2.1 from the guidebook.
 Table 1 below shows the drainage area characteristics and SWRv.